MODEL RESOLUTION FOR LABOR UNIONS

 WHEREAS: President Biden belatedly removed Cuba from the State Sponsor of Terrorism list in the final week of his administration, and President Trump reinstated Cuba on the list by executive order on the first day of his new presidency; and

-WHEREAS: The President has the authority to remove Cuba from the State Sponsors of Terrorism list by executive order, and to recommit to the normalization of relations with Cuba begun in 2014.
+WHEREAS: The President has the authority to remove Cuba from the State Sponsors of Terrorism list by executive order, and to recommit to the normalization of relations with Cuba begun in 2014;

 Be It Further RESOLVED that ___________________________issues a press release regarding the details of this resolution to its media contacts within its jurisdiction.

-Therefore: Be it RESOLVED that ____________________________ strongly urges the President to remove Cuba from the United States list of state sponsors of terrorism and to oppose all legislation that seeks to prevent the removal of Cuba from such list, including the FORCE Act (HR450); and
+Therefore: Be it RESOLVED that _______________________________ strongly urges the President to remove Cuba from the State Sponsors of Terrorism list and oppose any legislation that seeks to prevent Cuba’s removal from this list, including the FORCE Act HR450; and